 It is possible to access the files exported by a recipe that is used with python_requires.
 We could have this recipe, together with a myfile.txt file containing the "Hello" text.

-'''

-from conans import ConanFile

 class PyReq(ConanFile):

 exports = ""

 '''

 '''

 $ echo "Hello" > myfile.txt

 $ conan export . pyreq/0.1@user/channel

 '''

 Now the recipe has been exported, we can access its path (the place where myfile.txt is) with the path attribute: